 First, you need to identify the color cast of your ND filters.
-Depending on which filter you buy, you may have a significant color cast in your images or none at all.
+Depending on which filter you buy, you may have a significant color cast in your images, or none at all.
 When I use my Lee Filters, I see a heavy blue cast in the photos.
 Click here to see how bad the color cast really is.
-Once you know the exact values of the color cast, you can easily remove it every time!
+The point of this test is to determine the exact values of the color cast, so you can easily remove it every time!
 Otherwise, it could take hours to tweak the colors in Post-Processing!

-Ideally, you can find a white wall in your house.
-You want it to be a neutral grey for the easiest processing.
-Take a photo of the wall, set the White Balance so the wall is grey / white.
-Once you have a good Before image, add your ND filter and take the After photo.
+First, try to find a white wall in your house; having good light and an evenly-illuminated surface will help.
+Some alternative options that might also work include: a white sheet of paper, TV / computer monitor with a full-screen white image, or a diffuser.
+Take a photo of the wall without any filters first.
+Make sure the wall doesn't have a heavy blue or orange color cast.
+If it does, change your camera's White Balance until the wall is a neutral gray / white.
+Once you have a good Before photo, add your ND filter and take the After photo.
 It is critical that the White Balance is the same for the Before and After photos.

 Take both of these images into Adobe Camera RAW.
 Use the White Balance sliders to remove the color cast from your filter photo.
+Just keep flipping between your Before photo and after, adjusting the Tint and White Balance sliders slightly, until the color cast is gone.
 For example, my Big Stopper needed to be 4600K warmer and +20 Purple Tint to remove the color cast.
 Once you have removed the color cast, write down how much you needed to adjust the White Balance and Tint.

 For this process to work correctly in the field, make sure the camera is always set to a Manual White Balance (Daylight, Cloudy, etc..) when doing long exposures.
+I know, I know, if you're shooting in RAW, the white balance doesn't matter in-camera.
+Still, I find it makes things easier when I'm editing.
 You need to have a Before image, where the White Balance looks correct.
 I always take a normal photo, without filters, before taking the Long Exposure image.
 This will help in Post-Processing, to verify the color cast is removed.

 16 Stops vs No Filter